-In So You Want to Sing Spirituals: A Guide for Performers, soprano and researcher Randye Jones gathers into one resource information musicians will find pertinent to developing an understanding of the vocal style.
-The book explores the history of spirituals–from its folk song roots, through the transformation to choral and solo vocal concert performance, to its development into art song, followed by a discussion of the lives and recorded works of several composers and singers who have contributed significantly to the Spiritual art song repertoire.
+In So You Want to Sing Spirituals: A Guide for Performers, soprano and music historian Randye Jones gathers into one resource information musicians will find pertinent to developing an understanding of the vocal style.
+The book explores the history of spirituals–from its folk song roots, through the transformation to choral and solo vocal concert performance, to its development into art song, followed by a discussion of the lives and recorded works of several composers and singers who have contributed significantly to the concert spiritual repertoire.
 Jones also delves into the performance practice of spirituals, especially when and how to use dialect in performance.
-There is discussion about the various controversies related to singing concert spirituals, including the question of whether the performance of spirituals should be open to all singers no matter their race, and closes with selected bibliographies of music books, scores, and sound recordings and a categorized guide on spirituals with biblical references and vocal anthology placement.
+There is a discussion about the various controversies related to singing concert spirituals, including the question of whether the performance of spirituals should be open to all singers no matter their race.

 While So You Want to Sing Spirituals is intended primarily for classically trained solo singers, there is content suited to collaborative instrumentalists, studio instructors, and choral performers as well as others in the world of music who want to learn more about this vocal musical style.
 Voice teachers and coaches will also find the book helpful when selecting music and representative recordings to assist their students in developing the relevant technical and stylistic approaches to singing spirituals.
 It would also be helpful to instrumentalists–especially keyboard players–and conductors who may be working with singers on this repertoire, and librarians who wish to acquire books, scores, recordings, and other resources to support their patrons who are interested in Negro spirituals.

 If you have questions about ANS, please contact Randye Jones.